The following connection schemes of distribution system are generally employed:

 Advantages of Radial System

-- Its initial cost is minimum.
+- Its initial cost is minimal.

 - It is the simplest distribution system.